eagronin/university-towns-analyze/README.md

 print(get_recession_start())
 ```

-The results shows that the recession started in 2008Q3.
+The results show that the recession started in 2008Q3.

 The next function returns the year and quarter of the recession end time as a string value in a format such as 2005Q3: